qtoussaint/pangenome_merge/README.md

 'Run' mode merges two or more Panaroo pangenome gene graphs, or iteratively updates an existing graph with single genomes.

 'Test' mode creates a merged graph and provides clustering accuracy metrics based on a ground truth graph; this mode is considerably slower than run mode and is not intended for use with large datasets (>3k samples).

+### What are the family and context thresholds?

+These thresholds represent the fraction of identical amino acids between two aligned COGs, expressed as floats (e.g. 98% identity = 0.98).

+The **family threshold** is _the minimum amino acid identity required for two COGs to be examined as potential orthologs_.
+This doesn't mean that all genes with this identity will be merged, but rather that context search will be performed to evaluate their syntenic similarity.
+Regardless of the family threshold specified, COGs that have AA identity>=98% are always merged (unless one of the COGs has a higher-identity match with a different node).

+The **context threshold** is _the minimum amino acid identity required for neighboring genes to be considered a 'match' (orthologous) during context search_.
+In other words, any neighboring genes with AA identity above this value will count as support towards the hypothesis that the pair of COGs are orthologous and should be merged.

 ### What is the most principled method to choose a family and context threshold for my dataset?